voxel51/fiftyone/docs/source/teams/pluggable_auth.md

 For each user, the migration involves several steps:

-1. Creating a FiftyOne Teams user profile via `POST /cas/api/users`.
+1. Creating a FiftyOne Enterprise user profile via `POST /cas/api/users`.
 1. Assigning the user to the default organization through a membership entry.
 1. Linking the user's account to the new authentication provider by creating an account reference via `POST /cas/api/accounts`.